 For some workers, the music you play over loudspeakers could also be considered noise.
 While you might choose that music carefully, people who are trying to concentrate on a task or who simply do not enjoy the music you have selected may consider your music to be another distraction that keeps them from work.

-Office workers avoid these distractions through the use of headphones, but as Bloomberg points out, those can be an annoyance for managers.
-Employees who are tapped into their own playlists are not available for conversation and collaboration with coworkers.
-They are locked inside their own little worlds, listening to sounds that no one else can hear.
-Office managers who want to promote constant communication and cooperation between employees may grow upset if the music you play has the opposite effect.
+Office workers avoid these distractions through headphones, but as Bloomberg points out, those can annoy managers.
+Employees tapped into their playlists are unavailable for conversation and collaboration with coworkers.
+They are locked inside their little worlds, listening to sounds no one else can hear.
+Office managers who want to promote constant communication and cooperation between employees may grow upset if the music they play has the opposite effect.

 Choosing Your Music